Jewels of Elizabeth II: Lotus Flower Tiara

 This tiara was created by Garrard London in the 1920s.
 Made out of pearls and diamonds, it was made from a necklace originally given to Queen Elizabeth (later the Queen Mother) as a wedding gift.
 It was often worn by Princess Margaret, upon whose death, the tiara was returned to Elizabeth II.
 The tiara has been worn at a number of state occasions by Elizabeth II's granddaughter-in-law the Princess of Wales.

 Strathmore Rose Tiara

-Given to the Queen Mother as a wedding gift by her father the 14th Earl of Strathmore and Kinghorne, this floral piece was worn by the Queen Mother for a few years following her marriage.
+Given to the Queen Mother as a wedding gift by her father Claude Bowes-Lyon, 14th Earl of Strathmore and Kinghorne, this floral piece was worn by the Queen Mother for a few years following her marriage.
 It was brought from Catchpole and Williams and the flowers can be detached and used as brooches.
 It became a part of Elizabeth II's collection since her mother's death in 2002.

 Greville Emerald Kokoshnik Tiara

 Like the Greville Honeycomb Tiara, this tiara was also part of Dame Margaret Greville's 1942 bequest to Queen Elizabeth (later the Queen Mother).
 The tiara was constructed by Boucheron in 1919 and features diamonds and several large emeralds in a kokoshnik-style platinum setting.
 Princess Eugenie of York wore the tiara at her October 2018 wedding; this marked the first public wearing of the tiara by a member of the royal family.
+In 2025, Queen Camilla wore this tiara at the annual diplomatic reception.